 <div class="col-sm-4"> <dl class="description-2"> <dt>Speciality</dt> <dd>Front-End Development</dd> <dt>Years experience</dt> <dd>6+</dd> </dl> </div>

 Made your changes?
-Save the HTML file, refresh the page, and see your changes.
+Save the simple website design HTML code file, refresh the page, and see your changes.

-Notice that you can have visitors download your CV or resume from a button.
+Notice that you can have visitors download your CV or resume by clicking a button.
 To set this up, we'll first create a folder titled cv within the assets folder.
 Then, we'll put our CV in this new folder.

-Now let's look at the HTML.
-More specifically, line 134 of the sample code for website design:
+Now let's look at the HTML and figure out how to make this work.
+Head to the Download CV line in the sample HTML code for website design:

 <div class="col-sm-4"><a href="#" class="btn btn-primary btn-filled btn-block">Download CV</a></div>